 The changing lifestyles of people in Singapore and the cross cultural influences inherent in its culture have led to a gradual evolution of the city state’s palette.
 The Singapore restaurant industry has seen a growing number of fast-food outlets since 2005.
 Even when the country’s GDP slowed down, the F&B sector continued to grow.

-Singaporeans often consume dinner outside of the home due to the busy schedules.
+Singaporeans often consume dinner outside of the home due to their busy schedules.
 The most preferred restaurant format is a casual dining restaurant or a fast-food outlet.
-Around 81% of people would prefer going to a casual dine compared to cafes.
+Around 81% of people would prefer going to a casual dinner compared to cafes.

 As a restaurateur, you must always keep up with the rising trends that are shaping the restaurant industry.
 We have made you a list of the key trends leading to food evolution so that you’re better prepared for the wave of change sweeping across it.

-Along with the increasing frequency of people dining out, here are the key trends leading to a food evolution in Singapore.
+Along with the increasing frequency of people dining out, here are the key trends leading to a food revolution in Singapore.

 Consuming plant-based food has increasingly gained prominence over the years.
 People in Singapore are choosing a healthy lifestyle.
 Restaurants and other sectors of the F&B industry are incorporating fibers and more nutritious food into their menu to cater to the growing trend.
 Besides the primary vegan menu, restaurants are coming up with food rich in vitamins and fibers, dressed all fancy to attract customers.

 People increasingly prefer to dine out than order in.
 This is majorly due to two reasons, convenience and socialization.
 While there is a long-term trend of restaurants coming to consumers and people having more meal occasions centered around delivery or takeout, people do still crave a physical restaurant for being around other others, for that atmosphere, you can’t recreate at home, and for special occasions.